Compositional Generalisation with Structured Reordering and Fertility Layers: Introduction

 \section{Introduction}

 Many NLP tasks require translating an input object such as a sentence into a structured output object such as a semantic parse.
 Recently, these tasks have been approached with seq2seq models with great success.
-However, it has also been shown that seq2seq models do not generalise well \textit{out-of-distribution} on examples that can be described by the same compositional process as the training data but deviate in some statistics, \eg longer examples or unseen combinations of phrases \citep{lake2018generalization, finegan-dollak-etal-2018-improving, kim-linzen-2020-cogs, hupkes2020compositionality}.
+However, seq2seq models also have been shown to struggle \textit{out-of-distribution} on compositional generalisation \citep{lake2018generalization, finegan-dollak-etal-2018-improving, kim-linzen-2020-cogs, hupkes2020compositionality}, \ie the model fails on examples that contain unseen compositions or deeper recursion of phenomena that it handles correctly in isolation.

 Consider the example in \cref{fig:first-example}.
 Arguably, any model that produces the given semantic parse from the input in a generalisable way has to capture the correspondence between fragments of the input and fragments of the output, at least implicitly.
 This is challenging because of structural mismatches between input and output.
 For example, the fragment contributed by ``flights" is discontinuous and intertwined with the rest of the semantic parse.